chrispy-snps/compare-pdf-images/README.md

 ## Usage

 `compare-pdf-images.pl` takes two PDF files as input, then reports visual differences (if any).
-The usage is,
+The syntax is,

 ```
 $ compare_pdf_images.pl -help